 How do I find the right place to host a Socrates Café or Democracy Café (or even a Constitution Café)?
-Libraries, community centers, bookstores, and coffee shops are among the many great places to host a Socrates Café.
+Libraries, community centers, bookstores, and coffee shops are among the many great places to host one.
 Independent coffee shops, which are especially dedicated to reaching out to the community, are usually very receptive to the idea.
-Present the Socrates Café concept to the owner or person responsible for the venue.
-Feel free to download articles from the Society for Philosophical Inquiry website that you can use when making your pitch for holding the Socrates Café event.
-Ask if the place, if a privately run establishment, could accommodate the group during their slowest day and time so that you won’t interrupt normal business activity and might help bring in new business.
+Present the Socrates/Democracy Café concept to the owner or person responsible for the venue.
+Feel free to download articles from this or the Philosopher.org website that you can use when making your pitch for holding the gathering.
+Ask if the place, if a privately run establishment, could accommodate the group, perhaps during their slowest day and time so that you won’t interrupt normal business activity and might help bring in new business.
 Weekday evenings (except Fridays) are usually good times to host the event.
 In addition to venues for the public, please also consider starting a group for people who are at society’s margins: for example, people in prison, in nursing homes, in at-risk schools, in mental health facilities, in homeless shelters, in transitional housing shelters, and people who are recent immigrants to the United States.
 You will likely find that libraries, one of our great bastions of democratic inclusiveness, are particularly receptive to these egalitarian and non-partisan gatherings.

-If you’re starting a Socrates Café or Philosophers’ Club, or another dialogue group that goes by a different name, but that largely shares our goals, please tell us about it by writing us at SocratesCafe@gmail.com For those starting an ongoing group, please remember that participants propose and choose the questions, and please strive to have many different facilitators, if possible (sometimes it’s not).
+If you’re starting a Socrates Café, Democracy Café or Philosophers’ Club (usually held at schools), or another dialogue group that goes by a different name, but that largely shares our goals, please tell us about it by writing us at SocratesCafe@gmail.com For those starting an ongoing group, please remember that, ideally, participants propose and choose the questions, and please strive to have many different facilitators, if possible (sometimes it’s not).